trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/feedback-request-using-web-form.md

 ![](/files/UDBhIaK.png)

 **Quick Demo:**
-Here is the demo of how link would be generated, Web Form would be filled and capture in ERPNext.
+Here is the demo of how link would be generated, Web Form would be filled and capture in SOMA.
 ![](/files/hEbdh6c.gif)